Hear those screams? (“eeek!”) Your pest control efforts probably aren’t working.

 Note: It’s important to understand that you can’t always do it yourself.
 Based on the scope and severity of the problem, a pest control professional could be your best bet.
 When in doubt, give your local pest control company a call.
 Graduate Pest Solutions is always here to help.

 Placing mouse or rat traps in and around the home is another common method homeowners use to alleviate a rodent problem.
 Many people, however, put the traps in all the wrong places or use too few!
 Instead of leaving them out in the open, try placing them alongside walls with the bait clearly visible, or wherever you see their droppings.
-And make sure you use a combination of bait!
+Make sure you use a variety of different kinds of bait!

 Universal Pest Control Doesn’t Exist